 The purpose of this section is to give you an opportunity to tell us and your community about the activities you have engaged in to address community needs by outlining key services provided, and the local value and impact of those services.
-Please report on activities that occurred in Fiscal Year 2022.
+Please report on activities that occurred in Fiscal Year 2023.
 Responses may be shared with Congress or the public.
 Grantees are required to post a copy of this report (Section 6 only) to their website no later than ten (10) days after the submission of the report to CPB.
 CPB recommends placing the report in an "About" or similar section on your website.
 This section had previously been optional.
 Response to this section of the SAS is now mandatory.

-Describe your overall goals and approach to address identified community issues, needs, and interests through your station's vital local services, such as multiplatform long and short-form content, digital and in-person engagement, education services, community information, partnership support, and other activities, and audiences you reached or new audiences you engaged.
+1. Describe your overall goals and approach to address identified community issues, needs, and interests through your station's vital local services, such as multiplatform long and short-form content, digital and in-person engagement, education services, community information, partnership support, and other activities, and audiences you reached or new audiences you engaged.

 KCLU's goal has remained constant.
 We strive to provide and produce the finest educational, cultural, and informational programming possible and to engage with the community at a grassroots level.
-KCLU reflects the region's issues, needs, and interests in our on-air and online content and through our civic and educational outreach.
+KCLU reflects the region's issues, needs, and interests in our on-air and digital content and through our civic and educational outreach.
 Towards this goal, we archive all our local features on the KCLU website, where we also provide additional news content, videos, and photos taken by the KCLU news team.
+Additionally, KCLU produces an award-winning podcast that tackles environmental, social, health, and educational issues facing some of the most disenfranchised populations in the region.
 KCLU is deeply committed to providing local news and public affairs programming.
-In the last year, KCLU has been honored with media awards including 9 Golden Mikes from the Radio and Television News Association of Southern California,2 awards from the Los Angeles Press Club, a regional Edward R. Murrow Award from the Radio Television Digital News Association, as well as recognition from local service groups, newspapers, and other nonprofits.
+In FY23, KCLU was honored with media awards including 11 Golden Mike Awards from the Radio and Television News Association of Southern California, including Best Podcast and Best Podcast News Reporting, 4 first place Journalism Awards from the Los Angeles Press Club, including Audio Journalist of the Year, as well as recognition from local service groups, newspapers, and other nonprofits.
 These awards reflect KCLU's approach to addressing community issues and interests as reflected in the station's feature stories, newscasts, community calendar, event sponsorships, and online outreach.